McLargo/mkdown-docs/docs/architecture/patterns/domain-driven.md

   software design.
 For example, in an e-commerce application, the domain model may include entities like `Customer`, `Order`, and `Product`, along with their relationships and behaviors.
 - **Entities**: Objects that have a distinct identity that even if all attributes change, the identity remains the same.
-For example, a customer with a unique ID.
+For example, a `Customer` with a unique ID.
-- **Value Objects**: Objects that are defined by their attributes rather than a unique identity.
+- **Value objects**: Objects that are defined by their attributes rather than a unique identity.
 They are immutable and interchangeable when their attributes are the same.
 For example, a `Money` object with attributes like amount and currency.
 Usually, used as invariants.